cbefus/Eynnyd/docs/source/guide/tutorials/error_handlers.rst

 You can see we are associating our new handler :code:`handle_unauthorized_error` to the named exception :code:`UnAuthorizedAccessAttemptException` by calling :code:`add_pre_response_error_handler`.
-It should be obvious that this method only works for errors raised from a pre response location (request interceptors and handlers).
-Once there is a response (in response interceptors) you would want to associate your exception with the code to call using a similar method called: :code:`add_post_response_error_handler`.
+It should be obvious that this method only works for errors raised from a pre response location (request :ref:`Interceptor`s and handlers).
+Once there is a response (in response :ref:`Interceptor`s) you would want to associate your exception with the code to call using a similar method called: :code:`add_post_response_error_handler`.

 Adding Error Handlers To The Web App
 ------------------------------------

-Finally we can add our error handlers to the Eynnyd webapp using the :code:`EynnydWebappBuilder`:
+Finally we can add our :ref:`Error Handler`s to the Eynnyd webapp using the :code:`EynnydWebappBuilder`:

 .. code:: python